- 1 cup butter, softened

 - 1 teaspoon ground cinnamon

-- In a large bowl, cream the butter, cream cheese and 1-1/4 cups of sugar until light and fluffy.
+- Cream the butter, cream cheese and 1-1/4 cups of sugar until light and fluffy.
 Beat in eggs and vanilla.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with milk and mix well.
 Stir in chocolate chips.

 - Pour into a greased 9-in. springform pan.
 Combine the pecans, cinnamon and remaining sugar; sprinkle over batter.

-- Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
+- Bake uncovered at 350° for 30 minutes; cover and bake 30-40 minutes longer or until a toothpick inserted in the center comes out clean.
 Cool for 15 minutes.
 Carefully run a knife around edge of pan to loosen.
 Cool completely before cutting.
-Yield: 10-12 servings.
+Yield: 12 servings.

 "Not sure what everyone is talking about here.
 This recipe was a complete fail.
 I am an avid baker and I've never had a recipe go so wrong.
 It fell in the middle as it was cooling and when I sliced a piece, it was raw."